reframejs/reframe/docs/overview.template.md

 Some benefits of that flexiblity:

 **Take Over Control** -
-As your app grows and as the need arises you can eject and take control over Reframe parts.
+You can eject and take control over Reframe parts as your app grows and as the need arises.
 All Reframe parts are ejectable which means that you can gain full control.

 **Removable** -